 - 1. Ignition OFF, remove the test lamp and disconnect the harness connector at the K20 Engine Control Module. - 2.
 Test for infinite resistance between the control circuit and ground. - If less than infinite resistance, repair the short to ground on the circuit. - If infinite resistance, replace the K20 Engine Control Module.

 • If the test lamp turns ON and OFF

-- 7. Verify a test lamp does not illuminate between the control circuit terminal 87 and ground. - If the test lamp illuminates
+7. Verify a test lamp does not illuminate between the control circuit terminal 87 and ground.

 • If the test lamp does not illuminate